afriteknz/k8s-infrastructure/README.md

     - k8s manifests - https://github.com/afriteknz/k8s-manifests
     - Argo GitOps terraform boostrap files for both EKS & AKS
     - Applications repo.
 (Each application has its own repo and where it makes sense, 2 different microservices can be bundled together)

-    ```
-    - Multi repo - (Github - You can also use Azure repos)
-    - GitOps - Pull-based CI/CD - (ArgoCD - you can also use FluxCD for this)
-    - CI/CD - (Github Actions  - you can also use Azure DevOps or Jenkins)

-    ```

   Question: Branches or no branches for application release?